Travertine Bathroom Vanity Tops: Pros, Cons & Care - Willow Bath and Vanity

 Does travertine need to be sealed?

 Yes.
-Travertine is porous, so seal it regularly and wipe up spills — especially acidic ones — promptly to keep it looking its best.
+Travertine is porous, so seal it on installation and re-seal periodically, and wipe up spills — especially acidic ones — promptly to keep it looking its best.
+It is not a maintenance-free stone.

 Is travertine durable enough for daily use?